valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 4chan has threads and guides too.
 They have been beneficial and entertaining to the author.
 Go on /vg/ and search for /aidg/ if you want their guides and sources, some of it is good especially for NSFW.
 The special inputs section benefited greatly from their work.
 Prompts collections exist online but are not provided here due to their NSFW nature.
 Below is a link to the Anonymous resources & guides, please cross-reference their work with ours: https://guide.aidg.club

 CREDITS: Everyone whose name has been mentioned here (you guys rock), the many AID related communities and the author for compiling this.
 Everyone who shares their experiments and results online.
 Anonymous imageboards, aidiscord-wiki and the Discord itself which can be found through provided links.
-Kanye West is divorcing his wife for a trap and a whole lot of sociopolitical shenaningans are going on.
-Looks like 2021 will be a wild year.
+2021 is already a wild year.
 See You Space Cowboy.